 Additional insights gained during the project development are also being addressed through Project communication as well as a range of activation activities during the course of the construction period.

-Council has now established a Rosenthal Project Community Liaison Group which includes representatives from the local community, businesses and landowners.
-The group had its first meeting in July 2017 and will continue to meet during throughout the Project.
+Council also established The Canopy Community Liaison Group which includes representatives from the local community, businesses and landowners.
+The group continues to meet during throughout the Project.

-Lane Cove Council is providing support to local businesses who wish to prepare for the construction impact, particularly in the lead up to removal of all car parking spaces in 2018.
-In addition to one on one support from business experts which has been provided in recent months Council is continuing to work closely with a number of businesses in the immediate vicinity of the site to provide specialised support.
-There are also a number of business support ‘activations’ in terms of events, marketing and shop local initiatives to assist the initiatives that businesses also develop.
-This includes the Lane Cove Night Out held on 27 October which had 30 businesses participate in the VIP shopping night.
+Lane Cove Council has been providing support to local businesses who wish to prepare for the construction impact, particularly with emphasis placed on the lead up to Christmas 2017.
+In addition to one on one support from business experts which was provided to interested businesses, Council continued to work closely with a number of businesses in the immediate vicinity of the site to provide specialised support.
+Council continues to promote a number of initiatives through its Love Where You Shop program and in 2019 launched Shop Local Gift Card to promote local businesses.

-A number of tools such as way-finding, maps for clients and improvements to the local amenity have been identified through consultation with businesses in 2016 and again through the Rosenthal Project Community Liaison Group.
+A number of tools such as way-finding, maps for clients and improvements to the local amenity have been identified through consultation with businesses and The Canopy Community Liaison Group.
 Support activities will be tailored to the various stages of the construction period and complement Lane Cove’s busy event series in and around the Village.

 Yes.
-Council understands the constraints on parking with the Village which is why the Rosenthal Project is set to increase parking from 170 current spaces to 500 spaces in 2020.
+Council understands the constraints on parking with the Village which is why The Canopy is set to increase parking from 170 previous spaces to 500 spaces in 2020.

 ADCO will keep you informed of construction activities and the impact on parking and pedestrian access.

 Council understands the constraints for local businesses during the construction period concerning both deliveries and garbage removal.
-Council will be liaising with landlords and tenants in the lead up to construction to keep everyone informed of access arrangements.
+ADCO will be liaising with landlords and tenants throughout construction to keep everyone informed of access arrangements.